TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheInstallTool/Index.rst

 #.
 Custom configuration
    Custom configuration mixture if no other preset fits.

-The Debug option will activate a debug output with a multiline backtrace in the frontend, in the case of errors.
-However it only works if the environment variable *TYPO3_CONTEXT* has been set to `Development`.
+The Debug option will activate a debug output with a multiline backtrace in the frontend, in case of errors.
+Debug output is only displayed if the environment variable *TYPO3_CONTEXT* has been set to `Development`.

 :ref:`Environment`
 :ref:`application-context`